-3.1.1.6.
+3.1.6.
 Benchmark/Reference points methods

-Benchmarks included estimates of absolute population levels and fishing mortality for year 2009 $(F{2009}, SSF{2009}, B{2009}, N{2009}, N{2009})$, reference points based on MSY $(F{MSY}, SSF{MSY}, SPR{MSY})$, current status relative to MSY levels, and depletion estimates (current status relative to virgin levels).
+Benchmarks included estimates of absolute population levels and fishing mortality for year 2009 (F{2009} , SSF{2009} , B{2009} , N{2009} , N{2009} , $N{mature{2009}}$), reference points based on MSY (F{MSY} , SSF{MSY} , SPR{MSY}), current status relative to MSY levels, and depletion estimates (current status relative to virgin levels).
 In addition, trajectories for F{year}/F{MSY} and SSF{year}/SSF{MSY} were plotted and phase plots provided.
+Phase plots of stock status, including MSST (Minimum Stock Size Threshold) were also included.
+Because M < 0.5, MSST is computed as $(1-M)SSF{msy}$.
+The value of M used (0.21) was the arithmetic mean of the age-specific values of M used for the base run (Table 2.4).

-3.1.1.7.
+3.1.7.
 Projection methods

-Projections will be carried out using Pro-2Box (Porch 2003).
-Projections will be bootstrapped \geq 500 times by allowing for process error in the spawner-recruit relationship.
-Lognormal recruitment deviations with CV = 0.4, with no autocorrelation, will be assumed.
-No other variability will be introduced into the projections.
-Under these assumptions, the base model will be projected at F = 0 to determine the year when the stock can be declared recovered with a 70% probability (SSF/SSF{MSY} > 1).
-If that year is >10, then management action should be implemented to rebuild the stock within the estimated rebuilding time+1 generation time (Restrepo et al. 1998).
-The estimate of generation time is about 9 years, and was calculated as where i is age, f_i is the product of (fecundity at age) x (maturity at age), and s_j is survival at age.
+Projections were carried out using Pro-2Box (Porch 2003b).
+Projections were bootstrapped 500 times by allowing for process error in the spawner-recruit relationship.
+Lognormal recruitment deviations with a standard deviation = 0.4, with no autocorrelation, was assumed.
+No other variability was introduced into the projections directly, however the assessment panel requested that more variability be included in the projections both with a larger process error and by calculating projections for some of the sensitivities.
+We request the review panel's input to determine which sensitivities are most appropriate to use to conduct further projections.
+Under these assumptions, the base model was projected at F = 0 to determine the year when the stock can be declared recovered with a 70% probability (SSF/SSF{MSY} > 1) using the TAC set forth by HMS for the whole stock.
+Since the stock is now split into a GOM and SA portion, we used the average ratio of catches in the three terminal years to apply a proportional TAC to 2010, 2011, and 2012 (51% GOM and 49% SA).
+These years are considered interim because further management action will not go into effect until 2013, and management action from the previous assessment went into effect in 2010.
+If the year of recovery with no fishing is >2019 (10 years or more since the first year of projections), then management action should be implemented to rebuild the stock within the estimated rebuilding time+1 generation time (Restrepo et al. 1998).
+The estimate of generation time is about 8 years, and was calculated as where i is age, fi is the product of (fecundity at age) x (maturity at age), and sj is survival at age.
 Maximum age used in the calculations was 14 years.
-This generation time corresponds to the mean age of parents of offspring produced by a cohort over its lifetime (v_1 ; Caswell 2001); other formulae for calculating generation time yielded similar estimates (T: time required by the population to increase by R_0 =8.3; A: mean age of parents of offspring in a stable age distribution=8.0; Caswell 2001).
+This generation time corresponds to the mean age of parents of offspring produced by a cohort over its lifetime (\Box l; Caswell 2001); other formulae for calculating generation time yielded similar estimates (T: time required by the population to increase by R0=8.3; A: mean age of parents of offspring in a stable age distribution=8.0; Caswell 2001).
+HMS also requested the fishing mortality be estimated for the interim years in order to evaluate the relative F of their set TAC.
+In order to calculate this, we will use the F=0 scenario with the TAC applied in the interim, and then take note of the year of recovery.
+Then, we will iteratively apply F to the stock to determine which F will accomplish the same year of recovery.

-$$GenTime = \frac{\sum{i} i f{i} \prod{j=1}^{i-1} s{j}}{\sum{i} f{i} \prod{j=1}^{i-1} s{j}}$$
+$$GenTime = \frac{\sum{i} if{i} \prod{j=1}^{i-1} s{j}}{\sum{i} f{i} \prod{j=1}^{i-1} s{j}}$$